strimzi/strimzi-kafka-operator/HACKING.md

    EOF
    ```

-   Note, how we use `http` in `endpoint` value, which makes Kind work with your 'insecure' registry.
+   Note, how we use `http` in the `endpoint` value, which makes Kind work with your 'insecure' registry.

 6. Make sure Kind can deploy images from your Docker Registry